What Is LHR - Lite Hashrate?

 These GPUs still do perform fairly well with other algorithms but there are no guarantees.
 If you are looking to buy any of them for either mining or your own personal PC, feel free to use these links: RTX 3080 TI Amazon, RTX 3070 TI Amazon.

 Semi-LHR: RTX 3080, RTX 3070, RTX 3060 TI, RTX 3060

-So like we mentioned earlier, semi-LHR means that some in the supply are FHR and some are LHR.
-Figuring out which is which can be challenging so here is what the community knows so far based on brands. (if the example link does not take you to the right page, please try to check in amazon.com)
+So as we mentioned earlier, semi-LHR means that some in the supply are FHR and some are LHR.
+Figuring out which is which can be challenging so here is what the community knows so far based on brands. (if the example link does not take you to the right page, please try to check on amazon.com)

 ASUS – LHR will be marked as version 2 (ex: ROG STRIX GeForce RTX™ 3070 V2)

 GPU Chip Number is also another way to identify LHR.
 Although it will be hard to tell from the box if non of the labels above are present.
 The only way you will figure out the GPU Chip Number is by turning it on in a system.